h-elsner/Q500log2kml/README.md

 AppLog: Listing of actions, messages and errors from the application.
 For sensor files from the Typhoon H Plus, H520 or Mantis Q, text messages (MAV link "statustext") and some other data from different messages will be listed too.

+Geotagging: Add position data to EXIF metadata of pictures taken during flight (also those from the ground).

 Hex dump: Dump an unknown file as hexadecimal for analysis.
 Result can be saved as text.

 ---------------------------------------